bartmichu/zfs-scenarios/replication-usb-zrepl/README.md

 - The initial replication must be performed to a non-existent dataset, for example `backuppool1/raw/<hostname1>` (`<hostname1>` will be created automatically during the first replication).

 - You should customize the `grid` policies to match your requirements.

+- Udev rules can be implemented to automatically trigger replication.

+- `encrypted-send-to-untrusted-receiver` use case: The sender transmits already encrypted data, and the receiver stores it without being able to decrypt it.

+- `send-plain-encrypt-on-receive` use case: The sender transmits unencrypted data, and the receiver encrypts it when writing to the destination dataset.

 - Please visit the [zrepl documentation](https://zrepl.github.io/configuration.html) for explanations of all zrepl options.